rellermeyer/TUD-DistributedSystems/README.md

 This will automatically start kubernetes with 5 pods, on which on 3 of them the app will be running.
 When the script asks for it, give the container names of the 3 pods you would like to run the app on.

-To change the number of pods/amount of pods on which the app will be running ..........
+To change the number of pods/amount of pods on which the app will be running modify the `replicas` number in the `crdt-graph-deployment.yml` file.